FluffyThePenguin/RSGBot_Archive/readMe.md

 Suggested API - [Google translate](https://github.com/googleapis/nodejs-translate).
 Up to you to design the feature though.

 ##### Auto-Remove Duplicate Links with Different Query Parameters
 Requested by r/Singapore mods.
-Right now "google.com?user=1" and "google.com?user=2" aren't considered duplicates by reddit's built in bot.
+Right now "google.com?user=1" and "google.com?user=2" aren't considered duplicates by reddit is built in bot.
 Mods want such duplicates removed, but they want youtube timestamped links excluded.

 ##### Limit Submissions to 5 a day